Gone Viral TV: History

 October 2011, Gone Viral TV was added to the list of foreign television channels available in Canada.

 Dec.
 1, 2011 LIME (Cable & Wireless) Saint Lucia launched GVTV in their basic cable package on channel 27.

 Logic One Jamaica added the Gone Viral Network in November, 2012.

 August, 2013 REV TV Cable Bahamas included GVTV in their Prime Ultimate package as channel 285.

 Multi-Choice TV (Barbados) added the Gone Viral Network in November, 2013.

 Source Cable part of Rogers Communications Canada launched GVTV in their digital basic package channel 99, in November 2013.

 Flow St. Lucia and St. Vincent added the Gone Viral Network in July, 2014.

 G4 on December 31, 2014 was taken off air and St. Maarten Cable replaced it with GVTV in their Solid Gold package on channel 284.

 In October 2015, the over-the-top worldwide streaming service FilmOn added the entire Gone Viral Network of channels to their paid subscription tier.

 Cable Color Honduras, the first Central American company to transmit cable television through a fiber optic network in Honduras, in March 2016 started broadcasting the Gone Viral Network.

-May 2017, in Dominican Republic both CABLE ATLANTICO and ORBIT CABLE launched the Gone Viral Nertwork.
+May 2017, in Dominican Republic both CABLE ATLANTICO and ORBIT CABLE launched the Gone Viral Network.